-The launch of the inaugural SMU-Educational Research Fellowship (SMU-ERF) in April 2019 seeks to recognise faculty members who have demonstrated the ability or potential to attain accomplishment in educational research and to advance SMU’s Scholarship of Teaching and Learning (SoTL).
+The SMU-Education Research Fellowship (SMU-ERF) was established to recognise faculty members who have demonstrated the ability or potential to attain accomplishment in educational research and to advance SMU’s Scholarship of Teaching and Learning (SoTL).
 Up to two Fellowships with a period of two years will be awarded each year on a competitive basis.

 For more information on the SMU-ERF, please refer to the following: